BerriAI/litellm/docs/my-website/docs/proxy/user_keys.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Pass in User Keys
+# Pass User LLM API Keys

-Send user keys to the proxy
+Allows your users to pass in their OpenAI API key (any LiteLLM supported provider) to make requests

 Here's how to do it: